-Staying clean is not the only thing that life after treatment is about.
+Staying sober is not the only important thing about life after treatment.
 The aspects of your life that were ignored during active addiction have to be made up in order to find happiness and fulfillment in recovery.
 You may feel like you are starting over, but it’s really just a new beginning for you.
 It takes time to get back on track with all the things that make us who we are as people.
 This includes our relationships, work, hobbies, spirituality, etc. There will always be challenges along the way, but if you stay focused on what matters most – yourself and others- then everything else falls into place.

 The importance of eating well and exercising is often overlooked in the recovery process.
 Nutrition can help boost your mood, increase energy levels while reducing stress which will ultimately make you feel better overall.